FormoSeanIap/docubloom/README.md

 <!-- Getting Started -->
 ## Getting Started

-- Get Your First API Document
+- Get Your First API Example Document
 <img src="./readme/gifs/get-document.gif">

 - Sign In/Up to See your Profile